vuepress/ecosystem/docs/plugins/feed/guide.md

----
-title: Guide
+# Guide
-icon: lightbulb
----

 ## Usage

-The `vuepress-plugin-feed2` plugin can generate feed files in the following three formats for you:
+The plugin can generate feed files in the following three formats for you:

 - Atom 1.0
 - JSON 1.1